An Investor's Guide to the Different Classes of Stocks and Shares

 Companies can issue different classes of share.
 These can have very different rights and benefits.
 If you are trying to make money investing in shares, you need to understand the different classes and the pros and cons of each.

 Bear in mind that not all companies issue every class of share.
 Some will have only ordinary shares (definition coming up).
 Also, different jurisdictions sometimes have different terminology for different classes.

 The following sections will describe the most common classes of share, their characteristics and the advantages and disadvantages for investors.

 These are the shares most of us think of.
 And most companies only issue ordinary shares.

 These shares give you:

-- A share of the dividends paid out.
+- a share of the dividends paid out and

 Even within ordinary shares though, companies sometimes issue different ordinary shares.